brendanhu/ccircle/README.md

             * Quaternions and matrix math
             * Ray-tracing
             * Bounding Boxes and Object collision

-* Learn to use a professional development toolchain.
-* Everything is written from scratch in Python<sup>1</sup>, so you can explore 'how does this work?' as much as you want.

-<sup>1: As much as possible without re-inventing the wheel.<sup>

 ## Codebase
 The following describes this codebase's directory structure as it concerns a student (you):